 The first bit to grasp is that you don’t have one credit score, you, in fact, have three!
-The truth is you might actually have as many as fifty, but the three most common – and the ones that are used by mortgage lenders – are issued by the three major credit bureaus, namely, Equifax, Experian and TransUnion.
+The truth is you might actually have as many as fifty, but the three most common – and the ones that are used by mortgage lenders – are issued by the two major credit bureaus, namely, Equifax and Experian.

 During the mortgage application process, they pull the three scores from each of the reporting agencies earlier mentioned.
 The reason for this is simple, there generally differences in scores from one agency to the next.
 The differences are purely due to the credit bureaus each having slightly different financial information on a consumer.
 Mortgage lenders work with the middle score.

 A quick look at what the middle score would be if the three scores were 770, 780, and 790 respectively, the lender will consider 780 as your credit score for the purpose of the loan application.